sematext/docs/docs/integration/kafka.md

 ### Monitoring Consumers

 Monitoring your consumers is crucial to have the visibility into the topic lag, which can help you quickly identify issues with your pipeline.
-If your are using Java or Scala as the language of your choice for the Kafka consumers implementation you need to install the Kafka Monitoring Agent on each host working as Kafka consumer by running the following command (i.e. for CentOS):
+If you're using Java or Scala as the language of choice for the consumers' implementation you need to install the Kafka Monitoring Agent on each host working as a Kafka consumer by running the following command (i.e. for CentOS):

 ```bash
 sudo wget https://pub-repo.sematext.com/centos/sematext.repo -O /etc/yum.repos.d/sematext.repo